eventflux-io/engine/website/docs/sql-reference/joins.md

 ---
 sidebar_position: 4
 title: Joins
-description: Stream-to-stream and stream-to-table joins in Eventflux
+description: Stream-to-stream and stream-to-table joins in EventFlux
 ---

 # Joins

 Joins allow you to combine events from multiple streams or enrich streams with table data.
-Eventflux supports all standard SQL join types.
+EventFlux supports all standard SQL join types.

 ## Join Types